Is attention all you need to solve the correlated electron problem?: Results

 This distinct converging pattern indicates \textit{convergence saturation}, meaning that further increasing the number of parameters does not improve the ground-state energy.
 We define the saturation point $N^*_{\text{par}}$ for a given system as the threshold beyond which the converged energies consistently fall within one standard deviation of the lowest observed energy.
 In Fig. \ref{fig:3}(b), these values are marked with stars.

 We extract these saturation points as a function of the number of electrons $N$ and find that they follow a well-defined scaling law:

 The fit is shown in Fig.~\ref{fig:4}.
-This empirical result suggests a significantly better scaling compared to tensor network methods whose required number of parameters scales as $\propto e^{\sqrt{N}}$ \cite{Ganahl2023Feb}.
+While this scaling behavior is derived for the present system and network architecture, we believe it may serve as a useful approximation for estimating parameter growth in other settings as well, though it may not directly generalize.

-While this scaling law provides a useful estimate of the number of parameters required to achieve a given accuracy, the mere parameter count is not the only relevant factor.
+This scaling law provides a helpful estimate for the number of parameters required to achieve a given accuracy; however, the parameter count alone is not the only relevant factor.
 Since attention heads play a crucial role in capturing correlations, a minimum number of attention heads and layers (approximately above 3 in our tests) is necessary to reach the ground state.
 Simply increasing the total number of parameters without ensuring sufficient attention heads and layers would not improve performance.
 Our scaling law serves as a guideline within the regime where these minimal requirements are met.
 We leave a more detailed analysis of scaling laws as a function of individual network dimensions for future work.

+In comparison, tensor network methods for two-dimensional lattices under area-law assumptions require a number of parameters scaling as $\propto e^{\sqrt{N}}$ \cite{Ganahl2023Feb}.
+For tensor networks, parameter scaling depends on the entanglement structure of the problem and tensor network ansatz.
+Our empirical result of quadratic scaling of the parameters in the self-attention NN ansatz suggests significantly better scaling compared to tensor network methods.